-Prior to the 2016 annual grants, the Compensation Committee granted stock options and restricted shares to executive officers and certain designated key employees.
-Beginning with the February 2016 customary broad-based annual grant of equity awards to employees, including executive officers, the Compensation Committee discontinued granting stock options and began awarding only restricted shares that cliff-vest after four years, partly in order to reduce the potential dilution to shareholders from stock-based incentive compensation.
-Awards beginning with 2016 grants also contain double-trigger vesting which limits acceleration of awards to situations where change in control is accompanied by a qualified termination of employment.
+The Compensation Committee has not awarded stock options since 2015.
+Since 2016, the annual grants by the Compensation Committee have consisted of restricted shares awarded to executive officers and certain designated key employees.
+All restricted shares cliff-vest after four years and contain double-trigger vesting which limits acceleration of awards to situations where change in control is accompanied by a qualified termination of employment.
+All outstanding equity awards are subject to the double-trigger.